criipto/docs-old/authentication/auth0.md

 Specifically you need the following information to integrate with Auth0:

-- _Client ID_ to identify you application to Criipto Verify.
+- _Client ID_ to identify your Auth0 tenant to Criipto Verify.
 In the case below we chose `urn:criipto:samples:no1`
 - _Domain_ on which you will be communicating with Criipto Verify.
 Could be for example `samples.criipto.id`
 - _Client secret_ is needed if you choose the *Back Channel* approach - which we do recommend.
 The secret is generated and copied as describe further down.